 As stated in another post on this blog, a will has to be attested by two are more credible persons above the age of 14 who sign the will in their own handwriting in the presence of the testator.
-Normally, credible person means someone who does not take under the will.
+Normally, a credible person means someone who does not take under the will.
 Someone who is not a beneficiary.

 Prove The Will In Court

 But what if the only attesting person alive at the time the will is filed for probate is a beneficiary?
-Can they testify to prove up the will?
+Can they testify to prove the will?
 The answer is yes.
 In fact, they can be compelled to testify.
-The really bad thing for them is that the sections of the will leaving them part of the estate “shall be void.” §254.002 of the Tex.
+The really bad thing for them is that the sections of the will leaving them part of the estate “shall be void.” §254.002 of Tex.
 Est. Codes, (formally Texas Probate Code §61.)
 In other words, they get nothing under the will.

 Don’t Take Part